Lipschitz Functions on Unions and Quotients of Metric Spaces: Lipschitz Functions on Unions and Quotients of Metric Spaces

 We conclude this section with an analogous result for metric quotients.
-Recall that a metric space $X$ is \emph{purely 1-unrectifiable} if for every subset $A \subset \R$ and Lipschitz map $f: A \to X$, we have $\H^1(f(A)) = 0$.
-Here, $\H^1$ denotes 1-dimensional Hausdorff measure.
+Recall that a metric space $X$ is \emph{purely 1-unrectifiable} if for every subset $A \subset \R$ and Lipschitz map $f: A \to X$, we have $\H^1(f(A)) = 0$, where $\H^1$ denotes 1-dimensional Hausdorff measure.
+Equivalently, there is no bi-Lipschitz embedding $A \to X$ where $A \subset \R$ has positive Lebesgue measure (see, for example, \cite[Lemma~1.11]{AGPP22} for a discussion of this equivalence).